myacov/Ansible-VPC/readme.md

 # Ansible-VPC

 ## Cloud Automation with Ansible
-This repository focuses on automating the setup of a **Virtual Private Cloud (VPC)** on AWS using Ansible.
+Automating the Deployment of a Secure and Highly Available **Virtual Private Cloud (VPC)** on AWS using Ansible.
-Efficiently deploying a secure and highly available VPC architecture with ease.

 ### Project Goals:
 The primary objectives of this project are as follows: